-The Aged Care Standards and Accreditation Agency accredits and monitors care standards in all facilities.
+The Australian Aged Care Quality Agency (Quality Agency) accredits and monitors care standards in all facilities.
 Accreditation is the formal recognition that an aged care facility is operating in accordance with the legislative requirements of the Aged Care Act 1997 and is providing high quality care.

-Facilities must be accredited by the Agency in order to receive funding from the Australian Government.
+Facilities must be accredited by the Quality Agency in order to receive funding from the Australian Government.

 Existing aged care facilities are usually awarded three years accreditation if they are performing well.